The Marmot with the CollarDiary of a Philosopher

 M.02.07.03.04a / M.162

-I have been held prisoner for three days and three nights by the snow and by the wind that chased it in whirlwinds capable of burying Marmot legions.
+I have been held prisoner for three days and three nights by the Snow and by the wind that chased it in whirlwinds capable of burying Marmot legions.
 Today, the sky is visible through great blue gashes among the grey clouds, remnants of yesterday’s storm.
 Unless ill chance pursues me, this night will determine everything.
-These clouds will disperse with the setting of the sun.
-The surface of the snow will harden, and I will begin my journey as soon as the moon has risen.
+These clouds will disperse with the setting of the Sun.
+The surface of the Snow will harden, and I will begin my journey as soon as the Moon is risen.